GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/09_optional_adding_mantle_layer.md

 :alt: Basic Starter Tutorial section 9.
 :align: center

 Basic Starter Tutorial section 9.
-The top part of the figure shows any place where the composition is not zero as seen slightly from above.
+The top part of the figure shows where the composition as been assigned as an object.
 Currently it shows composition 0 as green, composition 1 as yellow, composition 3 as blue and composition 4 is shown as red.
 The bottom part shows the temperature as seen slightly from below where only temperatures between 300K and 1600K are shown.
 We will not show composition 4 in future figures anymore to be able to show other features more clearly.
 ```